School Zone Signage

 If you have received a ticket in the mail for speeding in a school zone, you can follow the directions on the ticket to either pay the penalty or request a hearing.
 The ticket also explains how to view the video of your vehicle online.

-As part of the School Road Safety Initiative, SDOT has partnered with the Seattle Police Department to install and operate speed cameras in school zones to enforce the 20 mph speed limit in effect while school zone beacons are flashing.
+We are committed to Seattle's Vision Zero goal of eliminating traffic deaths and serious injuries by 2030.
+SDOT partners with the Seattle Police Department to install and operate speed cameras in school zones to enforce the 20 mph speed limit in effect while school zone beacons are flashing.
 Click here to view the current flashing beacon schedule.

 There is one easy way to avoid a ticket…don't speed.